wolfdenpublishing/pyccsl/pyccsl.md

 **Note**: This is a Claude Code limitation where system messages take priority and truncate custom status lines without properly closing escape sequences.

-### Token Rate Calculation Limitations
-The token generation rate (`perf-token-rate`) is an estimate based on limited timing data in the transcript format:

-**Issue**: Claude Code transcripts have several timing limitations:
-- Many entries share identical timestamps (parallel tool/subagent executions)
-- User messages typed during tool execution may show incorrect time deltas
-- Most tool uses don't report duration, only content-generating operations do

-**Current Approach**: The calculation uses two methods:
-1. Entries with `totalDurationMs` field (subagent results with accurate timing)
-2. Direct responses where parent-child timestamp deltas are reliable

-Unrealistic rates (>500 t/s) and large time gaps (>5 minutes) are filtered out as likely data anomalies.
-The displayed rate is an average of valid measurements, typically showing 15-50 t/s for actual generation.

 ## Notes